 The U.S. direct to consumer market is categorized into product type and delivery mode.
 The product type service market is further segmented into remote monitoring, real-time interaction, and store-and-forward.

-The remote monitoring segment held the majority of the market share in 2015 and is expected to witness a significant growth in the near future.
+The remote monitoring segment held the majority of the market share in 2015 and is expected to witness significant growth in the near future.
 The growing base of geriatric population in the U.S. is expected to be a key factor driving the remote monitoring through telehealth services demand.
-Real-time interaction segment is anticipated to be the fastest growing segment over the forecast period owing to the rising initiatives by the government for incorporation of telehealth projects across all states and passing of bills, which allow Physician-to-Physician (P2P) video conferencing.
+The real-time interaction segment is anticipated to be the fastest-growing segment over the forecast period owing to the rising initiatives by the government for incorporation of telehealth projects across all states and passing of bills, which allow Physician-to-Physician (P2P) video conferencing.

-The key segments of the delivery mode market are web-based, cloud-based, and on premise delivery modes.
+The key segments of the delivery mode market are web-based, cloud-based, and on-premise delivery modes.
 The web-based delivery mode was estimated to lead the market in 2015 and it is expected to witness a promising growth rate over the forecast period.
-The cloud-based delivery mode is anticipated to be the fastest growing segment over the study period owing to the advantages such as easier usability, limited memory requirement, and possibility of using the system on any device.
+The cloud-based delivery mode is anticipated to be the fastest-growing segment over the study period owing to the advantages such as easier usability, limited memory requirement, and the possibility of using the system on any device.
 The rising investments by IT firms in cloud computing are expected to rise its demand in the near future.

 The adoption of these services also varies owing to the various state policies.
 For instance, in 2013, the adoption rate in the Arkansas hospitals was estimated to be at around 71% whereas in Maine and South Dakota the adoption rate was around 69 percent and 70% respectively.
 The hospitals in Alaska accounted for the largest adoption rate of 75% in the U.S.